graphql-java/graphql-java-page/content/blog/api-changes.md

 ## 5. A required input field or argument is added which doesn't have a default value

-Every request which queried the field becomes invalid because the required argument or input field is not provided.

 ## 6. A field is removed